 Learn about bachelor's degree programs that are related to emergency medical services.
-Discover prerequisites and common course topics and check out some potential career options in this field.
+Discover prerequisites and common course topics, and check out some potential career options in this field.

-Traditionally, paramedics and emergency medical personnel received their training at technical or vocational schools before taking an EMS licensure examination and going on to seek employment as professional paramedics or emergency medical technicians.
+Traditionally, paramedics and emergency medical personnel receive their training at technical or vocational schools before taking an EMS licensure examination and going on to seek employment as professional paramedics or emergency medical technicians.
 Programs such as the Bachelor of Science in Emergency Medical Services are a relatively recent addition to healthcare educational options.

 Developed primarily for currently licensed paramedics, these 4-year degree programs provide an academic pathway to senior positions in the pre-hospital emergency medicine sector.
-Emphasizing topics such as pharmacology, medical assessment and EMS leadership principles, they aim to expand on the knowledge and experience provided by the hands-on paramedic programs, with the goal of training senior emergency medical supervisors, executives and administrators.
+Emphasizing topics such as pharmacology, medical assessment and EMS leadership principles, they aim to expand on the knowledge and experience provided by hands-on paramedic programs, with the goal of training senior emergency medical supervisors, executives and administrators.

 Individuals applying to a bachelor's degree program in emergency medical services submit high school transcripts along with standardized test scores, letters of recommendation and an admissions essay.
 Also, because these programs are designed to train EMS managers and administrators, most programs require applicants to be currently licensed as a paramedic.